 - What do you need to be productive?
 Uninterrupted work hours?
 The ability to bounce ideas off of other team members?
 Noise-canceling headphones?

-At this stage, an employee should be mostly done with the onboarding process, and both they and you will be in a good place to assess the experience so far.
+At this stage, an employee should be mostly done with the onboarding process, and can discuss the experience.
 You should find out what remaining holes the team member has in their knowledge, and be able to make a fair determination as to whether they’re a good fit.
 Because the employee is still fresh and hasn’t adapted to the company’s quirks, it’s a great opportunity to seek feedback on perceived shortcomings of the organization:

 - Are you able to work independently, or are you reliant on other people to make progress?